dunkelfrosch/docker-bitbucket/CONTRIBUTING.md

 Pull requests for bug fixes must be based on the current stable branch whereas pull requests for new features must be based on `master`.

-We are trying to keep backwards compatibility breaks in DockerBitbucket to an absolute minimum.
+We are trying to keep backwards compatibility breaks in Docker Bitbucket to an absolute minimum.
 Please take this into account when proposing changes.

 Due to time constraints, we are not always able to respond as quickly as we would like.
 Please do not take delays personal and feel free to remind us if you feel that we forgot to respond.

-## Using DockerBitbucket from a Git checkout
+## Using Docker Bitbucket from a Git checkout

-The following commands can be used to perform the initial checkout of DockerBitbucket:
+The following commands can be used to perform the initial checkout of Docker Bitbucket:

     git clone git://github.com/dunkelfrosch/docker-bitbucket.git
     cd docker-bitbucket